fongc123/notes/Data Visualization/Graphs.md

 # Designs
 Graphs are normally represented with these idioms: **node-link layouts**, **enclosure (nested) layouts**, **division (layered) layouts**, **matrix layouts**, and **three-dimensional layouts**.

+Matrix layouts and three-dimensional layouts are additional representations of node-link or tree diagrams.

 ## Generic Node-Link
 A <span style = "color:lightblue">generic node-link</span> graph consists of a set of nodes and edges, where node positions are calculated and connecting lines are drawn for the edges.
 These elements are laid out on a two-dimensional space, where edge lengths are kept uniform and nodes are distributed uniformly.